Stimpy's Invention: Plot

-Stimpy, demonstrating more intelligence than usual, goes on a spree of creating useless and impractical inventions, and subjects Ren to each one.
-Ren is annoyed by the inventions; the Cheese-O-Phone is meaningless, while the Remote Controlled Shaver, despite practical, could not be controlled well, hence shaving Ren's fur.
-Ren is angered by Stimpy's glue-filled Stay-Put Socks despite enjoying the sensation, as the socks do not allow him to walk.
-Stimpy misconstrues it as unhappiness, vowing to make Ren happy with yet another invention.
+Stimpy, showing more intelligence than usual, creates a series of impractical inventions and subjects Ren to each one.
+The Cheese-O-Phone serves no useful purpose, while the Remote Controlled Shaver malfunctions and shaves off Ren's fur.
+Ren initially enjoys the glue-filled Stay-Put Socks, but prevent him from walking, causing him to become frustrated.
+Misinterpreting his feelings as unhappy, Stimpy vows to invent something that will make Ren happy.